lendoo73/cscs-tools/README.md

 # cscs

-Utility library for managing and retrieving version information from a `version.json` file.
+A utility library for managing and retrieving version information from a version.json file, with additional tools such as a logger and more.

 ## 📦 Installation